huawei-noah/trustworthyAI/competition/README.md

-Here information of cauality related competitions arranged by Noah's Ark Lab can be found, including any related code such as submission examples and baselines.
+Any information on causality-related competitions arranged by Noah's Ark Lab can be found here, including any related code such as submission examples and baselines.

 ### PCIC 2021